Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Classical decision theory

-Savage extends this to events, proving that if $F\succ E$ there is a finite partition $\mathcal{S}=\mathbin{\mathaccent\cdot\cup}_{i=1}^n E_i$ such that $F\succ E\cup E_i$ for any $i$.
-Some $E_i$'s may be more likely than others, but, after some technical work, Savage obtains partitions having equally likely events.
-Then it is straightforward to obtain probabilities.
-Given a partition of $S$ into $n$ equally likely events, we attribute to each of these events a subjective probability $\frac{1}{n}$.
-If the minimum number of these pieces needed to cover some event $E$ is $m$, its subjective probability should be in the interval $[\frac{m-1}{n}, \frac{m}{n}]$.
-The exact value is then defined by a limiting process.
+Partitioning $\mathcal{S}$ into $n$ events considered equally likely, we attribute to each a subjective probability $\frac{1}{n}$.
+If, for a large $n$, the minimum number of these pieces needed to cover some event $E$ is $m$, its subjective probability should be close to $\frac{m}{n}$.
+The exact value is defined via a limiting process.
+In particular, an event is null if, and only if, its subjective probability is $0$.

-Having the agent's subjective probabilities, Savage then follows the lines of Von Neumann-Morgenstern to obtain an utility function which, through the \nameref{th:PMEU}, represents the preference order.

-He includes one last axiom, needed for situations with infinitely many payoffs.
+One last axiom is needed for situations with infinitely many payoffs.
 It requires that if $f$ is preferred, given $E$, to all payoffs $g$ can give in such event, then $f$ is preferred to $g$ given $E$.